 The bipartisan commission, facilitated by USIP from 2008-2009, was tasked by Congress to "examine and make recommendations with respect to the long-term strategic posture of the United States."
-Chaired by former Secretary of Defense William J. Perry, Congress created the Commission as part of the National Defense Authorization Act of 2008.
-The final report, consisting of over one hundred findings and recommendations, was delivered to Congress and the White House on May 6, 2009.
-An interim report was submitted on December 15, 2008.
+The Commission issued its final report to Congress on May 6, 2009.

 Quick Facts About the Commission

 - The Commission consisted of twelve members nominated by Congress - 3 Democrats and 3 Republicans were selected by the House Armed Services Committee; 3 Democrats and 3 Republicans were selected by the Senate Armed Services Committee.

 - USIP contracted with the Institute for Defense Analyses (IDA), which provided substantive expertise and support for classified discussions and materials.